Lo-Jung Chen

 Lo-Jung Chen (陳樂融) is a Taiwanese lyricist in the Chinese music industry and has written over 500 songs, marketed and promoted hundreds of albums on the UFO Records label.
 He's also a screenplay for theater productions and the host for radio and internet broadcasting shows.

 Chen had supported the establishment of UFO Radio and iWant-Radio, and was involved in the founding of MÜST, an NPO formed to protect the IP of Taiwanese musicians, and MCU, the first musicians union established.
+His screenplay for the 1998 play “Email Email 情人” was awarded “Best Original Screenplay” by the 1st Taiwan Globe de Cristal Awards.

 Early life

 During his college life in Cheng Kung University as a Civil Engineering student, Chen had been active at extracurricular activities, including Debate Club, NCKU Youth Club, NCKU News Center, International Relations Research Club, Theater Club, etc. He also hosted the first NCKU film festival as the leader of Communications in Debate Club.
 Chen also received nine NCKU Phoenix Literature Awards in five different areas: poetry, prose, novel, critic, and screenplay; of which the last two areas were the first place.
 His writings can also be seen in publications such as Chung Wai Literary and Taiwan Daily.
 In his senior year, Chen translated and modified the play “A Woman of No Importance 無足輕重的女人” by Oscar Wilde, which was performed on campus.
 He also organized and managed the first “NCKU Arts Night”, a cross-club activity.

 After military service, Chen started his job as an editor at Commonwealth Publishing Group, in where he was later transferred to marketing and received trainings for marketing management.
 Upon leaving Commonwealth Publishing, Chen became the marketing director of Jiu Da Wen Hua Publisher, and took part in publishing “1986 Taiwan Image Yearbook 1986 台灣影像年鑑”.